astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 ### Implementation

 This section explains how to use the [Airflow API's Datasets endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/Dataset) to trigger the downstream DAG in another deployment when a dataset is updated.
-Typical dataset implementation only works for DAGs in the same Airflow deployment, but by using the Airflow API, you can implement this pattern across deployments.
+Typical dataset implementation only works for DAGs in the same Apache Airflow® deployment, but by using the Airflow API, you can implement this pattern across deployments.

 #### Prerequisites